 The risk of failure of clinical development is high.
-For example, the vast majority of our in vivo data has been a result of animal testing outside of cardiac animal models, and we have only completed a limited number of feasibility studies in humans, most of which have examined the use of our CellFX System in dermatologic conditions, even though we have been conducting a clinical study of our percutaneous electrode in Italy, a clinical study for our cardiac clamp in the Netherlands and a clinical study of our cardiac catheter in the Czech Republic.
+For example, the vast majority of our in vivo data has been a result of animal testing outside of cardiac animal models, and we have only completed a limited number of feasibility studies in humans.
 Undesirable side effects caused by the CellFX System, NPS pulses, or any of our planned future products could cause us, any partners of ours, or regulatory authorities to interrupt, delay or halt clinical trials or to revoke previously granted regulatory approvals.
 Undesirable side effects could also result in more restrictive labeling requirements or the delay or denial of regulatory approval of planned future products by the FDA or other comparable foreign regulatory authority.